syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 ### Enable Toolbar

 Gantt control contains toolbar options to edit, search, expand or collapse all records, indent, outdent, delete, and add a task.
-You can enable toolbar using the `toolbar` option.
+You can enable toolbar using the `[toolbarSettings](/js/api/ejgantt#toolbarsettingsspan-classtype-signature-type-objectobjectspan "toolbarSettings")` property.

 {% highlight js %}